Janice Min: Us Weekly

 In 2002, Min applied for the editor-in-chief position at Us Weekly and was instead hired as an executive editor under Bonnie Fuller, who became editor-in-chief.
 The following July, Fuller resigned and Min was appointed to take her place.

 According to The New York Times, Min turned Us Weekly into one of the magazine industry's "major success stories".
 Public interest in celebrity news was growing, as was the magazine's circulation.
 In her role at Us Weekly, Min had a significant impact on popular culture and was influential in creating an industry for celebrity gossip.
 For example, Us Weekly was largely responsible for the popularity of the reality TV show about a couple with eight children, Jon & Kate Plus 8, after it featured John and Kate on the cover of eight sequential issues.
 Min focused much of the publication's editorial on reality TV stars, rather than actors and singers.
 According to Adweek, Min positioned celebrities as the reader's friend who "can take a little good-natured ribbing" and fostered more cooperative relationships with celebrities.
 According to Elle, Min depicted celebrities as people that "may make dumb, even craven, moves, but are never villains".
 According to The Los Angeles Times, Min "softened the tone and made it much more friendly to stars".
 Min also created a calmer environment in the workplace, which had previously been dramatic and contentious.
 Under Min's tenure, the publication's circulation grew from 800,000 copies per week in 2000 to 1.9 million by 2009.

 Min had negotiated a contract that partially tied her compensation to the number of magazines sold.
 As distribution increased, her salary peaked at $2 million a year.
 She left in August 2009 as her contract was up for renewal and ad revenues at the publication were decreasing.
 For her work at Us Weekly, Min was named AdWeek magazine's Editor of the Year.
 While in-between jobs, Min received job offers from women's magazines, but was not interested.
 She spent ten months with her family.

 Min was influential in creating an interest in celebrity pregnancies in popular culture through her work at Us Weekly.
-Shortly after she left, Min got a deal with St. James Press to write a book, How to Look Hot in a Minivan: A Real Woman's Guide to Losing Weight, Looking Great, and Dressing Chic in the Age of the Celebrity Mom.
+Shortly after she left, Min got a deal with St. James Press to write a book, How to Look Hot in a Minivan: A Real Woman's Guide to Losing Weight, Looking Great, and Dressing Chic in the Age of the Celebrity Mom, which received favorable reviews.
 In August 2012, she wrote a column in The New York Times complaining about unrealistic weight and beauty expectations for new moms, set by celebrities.
 She was criticized in blogs and social media for criticizing an aspect of popular culture she helped establish.
 Min said the magazine was responding to reader interests, not creating them.